CprimeLearningLabs/terraform-azure-intro/labs/lab-3.1-Network/lab3.1-create_network.md

 }
 ```

-6. We have added a resource for a security group.
+7. Add a resource for a security group.
 For now we do not include a security group rule.

 ```
 resource "azurerm_network_security_group" "lab-public" {